uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Queen ♠/Swords
   + upright: perceptiveness, clear mindedness, unbiased judgement, clear boundaries, direct communication.
   + reversed: cold hearted, cruel, bitter, bitchy, cold-hearted.
++ The Wanderer's Oracle: Light ‖ Heaven
+  + situation: The Wanderer sees the morning sun rising into a cloudless sky.
+The day will be hot.
+  + admonition: Seize the day!
+In spite of clear skies, a long journey and significant challenges await you, so pace yourself.
+Commit yourself fully to whatever this day's journey has in store.
 + Greek Myth: The Odyssey - 10\.
 The Competition of the Bow
   + overview: Athena puts it in Penelope's mind to bring out the bow of Odysseus and have a contest-- whoever can shoot through a row of 12 axes will become her new husband.